Edward Douglas-Pennant, 1st Baron Penrhyn: Life

 Penrhyn was the younger son of the Hon.
 John Douglas and his wife, Lady Frances Lascelles, daughter of the 1st Earl of Harewood.
 The 14th Earl of Morton was his paternal grandfather and The 17th Earl of Morton was his elder brother.
 He served as an officer in the Grenadier Guards.

 He inherited the Penrhyn Estate near Bangor in north-west Wales through his wife's father, George Hay Dawkins-Pennant, and changed his name to Douglas-Pennant by Royal licence in 1841.

 This made him the owner of the Penrhyn Quarry near Bethesda, Wales, which under his ownership developed into one of the two largest slate quarries in the world.
 He was also involved in politics and sat as Member of Parliament for Caernarvonshire between 1841 and 1866.
 He also held the honorary post of Lord Lieutenant of Caernarvonshire.

 On 30 August 1852, he was commissioned as Lieutenant-Colonel Commandant to revive and command the county militia regiment, the Royal Carnarvon Rifles.
 He commanded the regiment until 1858, when he became its Honorary Colonel.

 In 1866, he was raised to the peerage as Baron Penrhyn, of Llandegai in the County of Carnarvon.

 In 1868, he sacked 80 workers from Penrhyn Quarry for failing to vote for his son George Douglas-Pennant in the general election.

 The village of Llandygai was developed by Lord Penrhyn as a 'model village' for his estate workers, in which 'no corrupting alehouse' was permitted.
 The village lies immediately outside of the walls of the Penrhyn Castle demesne walls, with the entrance to the village being some 100m from the castle's Grand Lodge.
 Pennant loaned the land the village was to be built on as a 30-year lease to the quarrymen who were to live there.
 The quarrymen built the entire village infrastructure and buildings with no help from Pennant, but 30 years later he took full ownership of the land and village.

-Lord Penrhyn also earned a fortune from slave labour plantations in Jamaica.

 Lord Penrhyn died in 1886, aged 85.